 There is a word for you: “chocoholic,” when you need chocolate.
 Nothing else will do.
 Just thinking about hot fudge drizzling over ice cream raises your spirits.
 You crave a truffle, a Kit-Kat, a mug of velvety hot cocoa.
 Few, if any, other foods evoke such passion.

 So what is unique about chocolate?
-A recent PDF article in the award-winning highschool chemistry magazine ChemMatters is a rather comprehensive look at chocolate, it’s healthy effects as it is currently understood, and more.
+I just came across an article in the award-winning highschool chemistry magazine ChemMatters that takes a rather comprehensive look at chocolate, its health effects as it is currently understood, and more.

 In a nutshell: Recent scientific findings are providing new evidence that chocolate may be healthier than is usually assumed.
 Here’s a couple passages from the article:

 To start, there’s so many good chemicals … One of the reasons chocolate is unique is the temperature at which it melts: between 94 °F and 97 °F. A morsel of chocolate slides across your tongue and liquefies into a perfect puddle of taste sensation.
 The human body, at 98.6 °F is just above the chocolate’s melting temperature.
 “Melts in your mouth”?
 Definitely true.

 Chocolate contains more than 300 chemicals.
 Caffeine, a stimulant, is the most well known, but it is present only in small amounts.
 Another stimulant is theobromine, found in amounts slightly higher than caffeine.
 Read more (PDF) »

 Is Chocolate Healthy?